marskar/advanced_datasci/README.md

 The data provided for the challenge are described at [Zillow prize site](https://www.zillow.com/promo/Zillow-prize/data).

 ## Primary objective
-My **primary objective** is to describe my efforts to put together a decent entry in the Zillow challenge.
+My **primary objective** is to describe my efforts to put together a half-decent entry in the Zillow challenge.
 The emphasis here will be on the *process* and exploratory data analysis.

+## Reproducibility

+I spent a great deal of time trying to figure how to

 ## Secondary objectives
 After signing up for the challenge, I decided to try things out in **BOTH** R and Python using the [Rpy2](https://rpy2.readthedocs.io) package in the [Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) environment.
 This is a personal preference, but it prompted me to outline several secondary objectives: